ifamvd/liftoff-assignments/P2-Project_Outline/README.md

 ### What I'll Have to Learn

 Our biggest hurdle would be learning on how to implement different APIs.
 Besides that, while we have done a few full stack projects and database designs before this, I foresee some struggle with setting up our database.
 We won't necessarily struggle syntatically, but from design perspective, we need to make sure that the database design is solid.
 We need one that is flexible enough for future expansion, and yet at the same time not too abstract/general.

+Another problems that I am anticipating is actually bringing our app to a live setting.
+LC101 taught us how to develop, but never actually taught us how to launch our apps.
+With Flask and Python, there was a disclaimer that we should not use it on actual, live product when we were learning.
+The same was said when we were working with C#.
+I am very interested in learning what changes should be made and/or what needs to be set up to actually bring our app live.